dadepro/fake_review_detection/README.md

-## Code and data for the paper entitled *Detecting Fake Review Buyers Using Network Structure: Direct Evidence from Amazon
+## Code and data for "Detecting Fake Review Buyers Using Network Structure: Direct Evidence from Amazon"

 ### Datasets description